awsdocs/aws-iot-docs/developerguide/events-jobs.md

   "lastUpdatedAt": 1234567890123
 }
 ```
-The `deleted` message contains the following example payload:
+The `deleted` message contains the following example payload\.

 ```
 {